RapterCoder-12/NextJS-ecommerceApp/README.md

-This project is an online-shopping and it adds products with info,images,desc and it can also update and delete products
+This project is an online-shopping and it adds products with info,images,desc it is a small project without databases